 PHESGO

-In the FeDeriCa study, the percentage of patients with at least one cardiac disorder was 22% in the PHESGO arm.
+In the FeDeriCa trial, the percentage of patients with at least one cardiac disorder was 22% in the PHESGO arm.
 The most frequent cardiac adverse reaction in the PHESGO arm was ejection fraction decreased.

 The incidence of cardiac failure (NYHA Class III/IV) with a LVEF decline ≥ 10% and a drop to less than 50% was 0.8% in the PHESGO arm.
 Confirmed asymptomatic or mildly symptomatic (NYHA Class II) declines in LVEF ≥ 10% and a drop to less than 50% was 1.2% in the PHESGO arm [see Adverse Reactions (6.1)].